 The warm feeling has come to pass with three subsequent editions of this Rite of Summer, the whole previous lot available for viewing and listening here, while the concern has proven to be slightly ridiculous, given how many songs—of the pop-rock genres in particular—incorporate summer themes.
 Seems the warmer days get us out more, and the longer nights keep us out there doing the things people do in the sweet, sweet summertime.
 Here’s to yours!

-Leave it to The Kinks to record this iconic song on a frozen and snowy winter day.
-I always liked their slightly jaundiced though humorous take on the conventions of rock & roll celebrity and of life itself.
+The Kinks never lacked fort a sense of humor.
+I always liked their slightly jaundiced take on the conventions of rock & roll celebrity and of life itself.
 Funny guys…

 Songwriter Cole Porter’s singular genius finds suitable expression here with Ella Fitzgerald in probably the only song in recorded history that references “The Kinsey Report.”
 One always profits from a tour through Porter’s wildly inventive artistic brain, so hit the “See more” button below the screen on this clip to read the lyrics in full.